fantastec/documentation-style-guide/README.md

 ### Introductions

 Aim to begin top-level documentation (`./README.md`) with a short summary/introduction describing the goal or purpose of the codebase in as close to layman's terms as possible.

+### Isomorphic vs Universal

+Use "isomoprhic" when referring to the symmetrical nature of the architecture.
+Use universal when refferring to code that can be executed on either the back-end or front-end (only applies to JavaScript).

 ### JavaScript